gcpeters/bower-tests/readme.md

-t a test repo to play with bower
+Test repo to play with bower